PpProf. Peptide

 BPC-157GHK-Cu

-Structure15 amino acid pentadecapeptideTripeptide — Glycine-Histidine-Lysine + copper
+Structure15 amino acid pentadecapeptideTripeptide (a peptide made of just 3 amino acids — among the smallest signaling peptides) — Glycine-Histidine-Lysine + copper

 OriginDerived from human gastric juiceNaturally occurring in human plasma, saliva, urine